 Laser marking works by using a focused beam of light to mark the surface of a material.
 When the beam interacts with the material’s surface, it alters the material’s properties and appearance.
 This concentrated beam targets only a specified area, allowing the laser marking machine to create precise, high quality, high-contrast marks that are easy to read or scan on virtually any surface.
 This feature makes laser marking ideal for applications where accuracy and permanency are critical to success.

-For example, a green or “cold” laser, which has a wavelength of only 532NM, offers a lower power for marking heat-sensitive materials.
+For example, a UV laser marker, which has a wavelength of around 355NM, offers a lower power for marking heat-sensitive materials such as plastic and glass.
+Because UV laser markers and other machines in the "cold laser" category emit less energy, they are great solutions for many organic or soft products, as they are less likely to burn the material.
 A fiber laser, on the other hand, operates at 1070NM, delivering significantly higher power to mark harder materials, such as metal.

 There are several types of laser marking systems, and each operates slightly differently.
 The correct process to use the machine also depends on the material you’re working with and the application you’re using.
 MECCO offers a list of resources to help you operate your machine and troubleshoot any issues, from how-to videos to detailed documentation.